mangal-interactions/mangal/reviews.md

 so that rmangal can interpret it?
 Importantly, to me it was not completely clear how one could contribute with data, i.e. how the data fields are filled.

 > As mentionned in the text, the `whatIs` function will return a table with a field saying whether the fields are mandatory.
 The data should be presented as `list`s objects, and the users have to prepare these lists themselves.
-There is a vignette in the package documentation that presents the upload process in detail.
+We have prepared a detailed help page, with examples, on the website (a copy of which is attached to this revision).

 As stated earlier I think this can potentially be very useful way of sharing interaction networks.
 My only concern is that it may be too complicated and